Reaching the bottom of the pyramid with RBF - wishful thinking or reality?" RBF Facility webinar series 2020:

 21 July 2020

-Join the second event of our RBF Facility's webinar series to discuss the effectiveness of pro-poor and last-mile RBF projects
+The second event of our RBF Facility's webinar series on 30 July discussed the effectiveness of pro-poor and last-mile RBF projects

 By building on the RBF approach, EnDev’s Facility aims to bring energy access markets to scale, but also to deliver on impact for the most vulnerable population groups.
 As these are often not considered “low hanging fruits”, some RBF projects have managed to guide companies towards these specific target groups by defining the results that will be rewarded.
 At the same time, the effectiveness and sustainability of pro-poor and last-mile targeting are commonly questioned in the energy access sector: